k-bx/gachette/README.md

 You can use this also to setup the settings for Fabric, using the 1 level deep syntax (like for `key_filename` for example).

+There are 2 sample config files in `examples/` folder:
+* `vagrant.yml` to use from your local machine and trigger build on a vagrant machine (default is the one from `caserne`).
+* `local.yml` to use and build from your local machine (you should be able to ssh onto your local machine `ssh 0.0.0.0`).

 Quick usage (CLI)
 =================